Read Our Guest Information Policy

 The church services are listed towards the end of this booklet.

-Tap water is potable and we have provided some bottled water for you.
+Tap water is potable and we have provided some bottles water for you.
 Please let us know if you would like additional water.

 Should you require the Duty Manager, please ring and he/she will give you the best support they can.